Head of the Lab

 Erandi Suhashini Weerappuliarachchi

-2016-2018 Graduate student (MSc in Environmental Science, UOP)
+2016-2018 – Postgraduate student (MSc in Environmental Science, UOP)

-synthesis and optimization of properties of antibacterial nylon for biomedical applications
+Synthesis and optimization of properties of antibacterial nylon for biomedical applications

-supervised by Dr. B.S.Dassanayake (PI), Dr. Inoka C. Perera, Dr. S.S.Gunathilake
+Supervisors: Dr. B.S.
+Dassanayake (PI), Dr. Inoka C. Perera, Dr. S.S.
+Gunathilake

 Weerappuliarachchi, JWMES; Perera, IC; Gunathilake, SS; Thennakoon, SKS; Dassanayake, BS; (2020) Synthesis of cellulose microcrystals (CMC)/nylon 6, 10 composite by incorporating CMC isolated from Pandanus ceylanicus.
 Carbohydrate Polymers 241 116227 Elsevier